 Have you ever stopped to think about the different forms a verb can take?
 Each conveys a distinct message about action, time, and space.
 Take the verb “to run,” for example: “I run” conveys a simple action while “I am running” indicates that the action is happening at this precise moment.
 “I have run” shows that the action took place in the past, and “I have been running for” conveys that the action began in the past and continues into the present.

-Why Important to Learn the Verb Forms?
+Why is It Important to Learn Verb Forms?

 Have you ever tried to complete a puzzle without all the pieces?
 At times, learning a new language can feel just as frustrating.
 However, what if we told you that understanding verb forms is the key to unlocking the secrets of language?